varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   been received.

 %U
-  The request URL without any query string.
+  The request URL without the query string.
 Defaults to '-' if not known.

 %u
-  Remote user from auth
+  Remote user from auth.

 %{X}x
   Extended variables.
 Supported variables are: